Skip to main content

 <wje-button color="info">Info</wje-button>

-How colors are defined
+How colours are defined

 :root {